Mathew was able to figure out how to remove a stuck lug nut. He writes about his tips and tricks.

-How to Remove a Stuck or Stripped Lug Nut
+How to Get a Stripped Lug Nut Off

 These results were completely unacceptable.
 I've dealt with this situation before, and there are very systematic ways of dealing with it.